-Dr Austen-Baker was convenor of the Contract and Commercial Law section of the Society of Legal Scholars from 2008 to 2010 inclusive, and is an External Examiner for the School of Law, University of Sheffield.
+Dr Austen-Baker was convenor of the Contract and Commercial Law section of the Society of Legal Scholars from 2008 to 2010 inclusive, and is an External Examiner for the University of Hull.

 Dr Austen-Baker is willing to undertake consultancy in relation to contract planning and terms, contract management, and contract disputes.
 He is also willing to provide tailored training courses in relation to contract law, and contracts and their negotiation and management, and the resolution of contract disputes.

-Dr Austen-Baker is willing to provide comment for the press and other media in respect of contract law, consumer rights, legal education, entry to universities and preparedness for higher education.
+Dr Austen-Baker is willing to provide comment for the press and other media in respect of contract law, consumer rights, legal education.